Lab communication system for interaction between database website and individual tools

 Basic raspberry PI hardware setup:

 Raspberry PI 5 with case and heatsink.
-Jumper wires connect GPIO pins to external device.
+There are two ways the RPI can connect to tools to control.
+The first method is using jumper wires to connect GPIO pins to external device.
 See image attached.
 The device could also interface with the raspberry PI over one of the Raspberry PIs USB ports.
+This is the approach that is used for the spincoater

 To control the Raspberry PI 5 GPIO ports, use the gpiod python package (see screenshot below).
 It is critical to use gpiochip4.
 If you are interfacing with the device over USB, the exact setup instructions will depend on the device you are controlling.
 I will detail how to interface with the spincoater in this guide.